kvpe/os2-project/README.md

 - **Right**: D
 - **Pick up treasure**: Enter

-Players navigate the map, searching the treasures.
-Player can only pick up the treasure when he is on a tile adjacent to treasure.
+Players navigate the map, searching for treasures.
+Player is able to pick up the treasure only when he is on a tile adjacent to treasure.

-Players cannot walk into tiles occupied by other players, and treasures.
+Players cannot walk into tiles occupied by other players or treasures.

-Action of picking up the treasure takes 5 seconds.
+Picking up the treasure takes 3 seconds.

 When a treasure is being picked up by a player, the player that is picking up the treasure cannot perform any other actions.